Template documents represent a middle ground between documents that can contain some data in front matter and Origami files that contain templates.

 <b>Hooray</b>

-Like other text documents, a template document can include front matter at the top of the document, enclosed in lines of ---
+Like other text documents, a template document can include YAML front matter at the top of the document, enclosed in lines of ---

 three hyphens.